Optical spin conductivity in ultracold quantum gases: Measurement scheme in the presence of a mass current

-In our proposed scheme of the previous sections, a spin-dependent driving force [Eq.~(\ref{eq:deltaH(t)})] inducing a pure spin current is considered to extract the optical spin conductivity.
-However, in some experimental setups, a more general spin-dependent force, which induces both mass and spin currents, may be more practical.
-For example, such a situation is realized when a magnetic field gradient is applied to $^{40}$K atoms with the two hyperfine states $|F,m_F\>=|9/2,-9/2\>,|9/2,-5/2\>$~\cite{Jotzu:2015}.
-In this section, we provides the extension of our proposal to the case in the presence of both mass and spin currents.
+In this Appendix, we extend our proposal to the cases where both mass and spin currents are induced by a time-dependent force.
+Such a situation is realized when a magnetic-field gradient is applied to $^{40}$K atoms~\cite{Jotzu:2015}.
 We show that this type of perturbation is also available to experimentally extract the optical spin conductivity of harmonically trapped or homogeneous gases with two internal degrees of freedom.
 For these systems the center-of-mass motion is not affected by the interparticle interactions~\cite{Kohn:1961,Brey:1989,Li:1991}.
 We note that the discussion below is not limited to spin-1/2 Fermi gases and holds for two-component Bose gases if two species are referred to as spin-up and spin-down states.